Sunhaloo/dotfiles-xorg/README.md

 I always wanted to use vanilla arch!

-When I was testing for the install script to work on a vanilla arch; which I installed on laptop ( bare metal ).
-I had a lot of inconvenience; like the folders 'Desktop', 'Downloads', 'Music' and more was not even here!
+When I was testing the install script to work on a vanilla arch; which I installed on laptop ( bare metal ).
+I had a lot of inconvenience; like the folders 'Desktop', 'Downloads', 'Music' and I had to use USB Tethering to install it!

-The **main** reason for using Endeavour is that its a time saver!
+The **main** reason for using Endeavour OS is that its a time saver!

-Like in the installation, [yay](https://github.com/Jguer/yay) is already installed!
+Like in the installation, [yay](https://github.com/Jguer/yay), [broadcom-wl](https://archlinux.org/packages/extra/x86_64/broadcom-wl/) and *more* are already installed!
-In addition, somethings like the Arc ( Dark ) theme which I really like is already configured!
+In addition, some things like the Arc ( Dark ) theme which I really like is already configured!

 But its not like its really bloated of anything, its light ( *depending on the packages you select* ), but its light.
 For my coding and browsing needs, I does everything that I throw at it.